Clowns Help Children with Respiratory Infections Get Well Faster

 About The Author

 Jacob Schor ND, FABNO, is a graduate of National College of Naturopathic Medicine and now practices in Denver.
-He served as president to the Colorado Association of Naturopathic Physicians, and is now on the board of directors of the Oncology Association of Naturopathic Physicians and is recognized as a Fellow by the American Board of Naturopathic Oncology.
-He serves on the editorial board for the International Journal of Naturopathic Medicine.
+He served as president to the Colorado Association of Naturopathic Physicians, and is now on the board of directors of both the Oncology Association of Naturopathic Physicians and the American Association of Naturopathic Physicians.
+He is recognized as a Fellow by the American Board of Naturopathic Oncology.
+He serves on the editorial board for the International Journal of Naturopathic Medicine, Naturopathic Doctor News and Review (NDNR), and Integrative Medicine: A Clinician's Journal.
 In 2008, he was awarded the Vis Award by the American Association of Naturopathic Physicians.
-His writing appears often in Naturopathy Digest and Naturopathic Doctor News and Review.
+His writing appears regularly in NDNR, the Townsend Letter, and Natural Medicine Journal.